-- If possible, choose a major and work toward completing your associate degree. - Focus on transferable courses and get help from college advisors from your current school and the one where you'd like to transfer.
-Make sure to ask for transfer rates to understand how many students actually transfer to a four-year institution.
+- If possible, choose a major and work toward completing your associate degree. - Focus on transferable courses and get help from college advisors from your current school and the

 Tip: Look ahead to the test dates that will work for you and block those off on your calendar.